-Merit Badge Prerequisite Citizenship in the Community 2a, 2b, 3a, 3b, 4a, 4b, 4c, 5, 7a, 7b, 7c - typed!
-Scouts must also bring a map of their town.
+Merit Badge Prerequisite 2a, 2b, 3a, 3b, 4a, 4b, 4c, 5, 7a, 7b, 7c - typed!
+Citizenship in the Community Scouts must also bring a map of their town.
 The merit badge pamphlet is required for this badge.
-2, 3, 6, 8 - typed!
-Scouts must also bring the front page of newspapers Citizenship in the Nation they read, or notes from the evening news.
+5, 6, 7, 8 - typed and printed out Scouts must also bring the front page of newspapers Citizenship in the Nation they read, or notes from the evening news.
 Important: Please see Scouts must also bring the typed letter to their Senator Addendum for this badge or Congressman.
-On page 34 The merit badge pamphlet is required for this badge.
-20. 2h 7 Coloct and complete any two of the five entions Citizanahin in the World 3a, 3b, 7 Select and complete any two of the five options Citizenship in the World prior to reporting to camp. - typed!
+On page 32 The merit badge pamphlet is required for this badge.
+3a, 3b, 7 Select and complete any two of the five options Citizenship in the World prior to reporting to camp. - typed!
 The merit badge pamphlet is required for this badge.
 1, 2, 5, 7, 9 (typed / printed out) Communication The merit badge pamphlet is required for this badge.